-Season five of Money Heist will pick up from that cliffhanger.
-There were quite a few strands to pick up when the show returns too.
+Season five of Money Heist will pick up from that cliffhanger, with quite a few plot strands to resolve when the show returns.

-It seemed like the gang were in an impossible situation, but of course The Professor always had a plan.
-And the series, as fans who have already binge-watched the whole season will know, concluded in dramatic style, but with plenty of unfinished business.
+It seemed like the gang were in an impossible situation, but of course The Professor always has a plan.
+And the season, as fans who have already binge-watched the whole thing will know, concluded in dramatic style, but with plenty of unfinished business.

 This is where we’ve left everyone at the end of Money Heist season four:

 Tokyo (Ursula Corbero), the fiery and impulsive young woman is inside the bank with the rest of the gang.